MrBesterTester/tensor-logic/docs/prompts.md

 > - Update all section headers to use colons (e.g., `## Section: with description` not `## Section - with description`)
 > - **Important:** This formatting convention should be maintained by the user for all future sections.
 Hyphenation in header lines cannot be fixed automatically by the TOC generator.
 >
+> **Permission Request Spam:**
+> - I'm getting a great deal of "OK" or "Allow" permission requests in Cursor that interrupt my workflow
+> - In Claude Code, there was a command line parameter `--dangerously-skip-permissions` that was very useful for this
+> - I would like a similar option in Cursor to reduce or skip these permission confirmation prompts
+> - Investigate if Cursor has:
+>   - A command line argument similar to `--dangerously-skip-permissions`
+>   - A settings option to auto-approve permissions or reduce confirmation prompts
+>   - A configuration file (like `cli-config.json`) where permissions can be pre-approved
+> - If no such option exists, document this as a feature request or workaround
+>
 > **Additional Considerations:**
 > - Check Cursor's local settings files first before searching the web for Cursor-specific features
 > - Understand that as an AI running inside Cursor, you should have direct knowledge of Cursor's capabilities